 If you’d like to book ahead of time you can do so on their website, but we’ve never had a problem just walking in and getting a board.
 They can direct you to the best places to go.
 I suggest only doing an hour if it is your first time on a SUP (it is quite the arm workout), but if you love it you can always extend for longer.

 After a fun afternoon of SUP or surfing, it’s time to watch the sunset on the beach.
-We suggest heading back to your hotel and getting ready for dinner first.
-After getting changed, grab a few drinks at one of the many mini markets and go sit on the beach.
+We suggest grabbing a few drinks at one of the many mini markets and sitting on the beach.

 We suggest Soda Jaco Rustico if you would like a traditional Costa Rican meal at an affordable price.
 If you are up for a drink after head to Green Room Cafe.
 They have a good craft beer selection and usually have live music.

 After breakfast, it’s time to pack up your stuff and get ready for a long drive to La Fortuna.
 In total, the drive will take you about four hours.

 After the waterfall, stop at Rainforest Chocolate tour.
 It is located right down the street from the waterfall.
 This is a great activity to do on your last morning before heading back to the airport area, but it fills up fast.
 It is best to stop in and see if you can reserve a spot for the morning tour two days away.

 Now it’s time to relax at a hot spring!